 The primary indicators of stock status for Lobster in LFA 41 show the stock is in the Healthy Zone, with all four multispecies-survey-commercial-biomass indices above their respective USIs.
 Reproductive potential estimates were also above the upper boundaries where defined.
-Despite not having a removal reference or estimates of removal rates, the TAC of 720 t poses minimal risk to the stock status falling into the Cautious Zone, as the stock has proven its resilience to this level of removal.
+Some recent surveys were not completed, but indices were updated where possible.
+Despite not having a removal reference, estimates of removal rates, or some of the fisheries independent survey data, the TAC of 720 t poses minimal risk to the stock status falling into the Cautious Zone, as the stock has proven its resilience to this level of removal.
+Bycatch information for the 2021 season was incomplete at the time of this update.